jengalas/bwaf-bbw/about/boardandstaff.md

       Real Estate Development and is a member of Chicago Women in Architecture, the National Organization of Minority Architects (NOMA), CREW Chicago, and Alpha Kappa Alpha Sorority, Inc. She is a licensed architect in the state of Illinois. "
-  - title: Barbara Wilks, FAIA, FASLA
-    title_role: Trustee
-    image: "/v1618329573/Barbara_Wilks_tu3wpd.jpg"
-    description: "Barbara Wilks, principal and founder of W Architecture and Landscape Architecture, is a leader in the field of design.
-Beginning her career as an architect and obtaining prominence for her design skills, she soon realized that her interests in public space linked with the profession of landscape architecture.
-      Now as an architect and landscape architect, Barbara uses her leadership skills to realign nature and communities. \nBarbara has won many awards for her work and was elected to both the College of Fellows of the American Institute of Architects and the American Society of Landscape Architecture for her design accomplishments.
-Her projects range in scale from urban plans, to public spaces, to infrastructure, to architecture. "
   - title: Ebbie Wisecarver
     title_role: Trustee
     image: "/v1643050566/Ebbie_Headshot_ytuxeq.jpg"